Orlando Arcia Player Props: Braves vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.1 K/9, the fifth-worst in the league.
+- The Tigers pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Tigers rank 20th in baseball in home runs allowed (78 total, 1.2 per game).
+- Tigers pitchers combine to surrender 78 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- The Tigers will look to Olson (0-1) in his second start this season.
+- The Tigers are sending Olson (0-1) to make his second start of the season.

-- The righty last appeared in relief on Thursday, when he threw five innings against the Philadelphia Phillies, allowing one earned run while giving up three hits.
+- In his most recent time out -- out of the bullpen on Thursday -- the righty tossed five innings against the Philadelphia Phillies, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.